 Ballinyoo Bridge is 80 kilometres south of the Murchison Settlement on the Carnarvon Mullewa Road.
-Constructed in the 1930s, it was the second concrete bridge to be built in Western Australia and it now the oldest concrete bridge in WA1.
+Construction started in 1929 and the bridge was completed in 1930.
+It was the second concrete bridge to be built in Western Australia and, until replaced, it was the oldest concrete bridge in WA.
+(Bridge No. 837).

 1. Main Roads Department (Bridge No. 837).